In short, a total jellyfish nerd.

 Currently I am a doctoral candidate in Ecology and Evolutionary Biology at the University of Kansas, advised under Dr. Paulyn Cartwright.
 I am interested in the diversification and evolution of venoms within the phylum Cnidaria, the earliest diverging venomous animals that includes jellyfish, hydroids and hydromedusae, sea anemones, and corals.
-Specifically, my thesis work focuses on understanding the relationship between venom composition/function and the diverse life history characteristics of medusozoans, or medusae-bearing cnidarians.
+Specifically, my thesis work focuses on understanding the relationship between venom composition and function and the diverse life history characteristics of medusozoans (Subclade Medusozoa), or medusa-bearing cnidarians.
 I have a Bachelor’s in Biology and Chemistry from the College of William and Mary, where I spent four years working with Dr. Jon Allen (Allen Lab) on the early life history of a predatory polyclad flatworm in the Chesapeake Bay.
-During my bachelors, I also completed a NSF REU on marine natural products at the University of North Florida with Dr. Amy Lane (Lane Lab) and a NOAA Holling’s Undergraduate Fellowship at the Smithsonian National Museum of Natural History with Dr. Allen Collins exploring box jellyfish venom genes.
+During my Bachelor’s, I also completed a NSF REU on marine natural products at the University of North Florida with Dr. Amy Lane (Lane Lab) and a NOAA Holling’s Undergraduate Fellowship at the Smithsonian National Museum of Natural History with Dr. Allen Collins exploring box jellyfish venom genes.

 Welcome to my world of the gelatinous, beware of their sting!